 Please note all funds are administered by the Royal Veterinary College Animal Care Trust, the RVC's registered charity.

-The well-being of our students is something that the RVC takes very seriously.
-The College is working closely with MIND and other organisations to raise awareness about mental wellbeing in the veterinary professions and those who work in support of the profession.
-Mental health and well-being must be a priority as we look to support each other at times when we need it most.
+The Alumni Fund also supports the well-being of our students; something that the RVC takes very seriously.
+The RVC works closely with MIND and other organisations to raise awareness about mental wellbeing in the veterinary professions and those who work in support of the profession.
+Mental health and wellbeing must be a priority as we look to support each other at times when we need it most.

-The College has published a well-being review looking at the various areas that affect our students and those in the profession.
+The RVC has published a wellbeing review looking at the various areas that affect our students and those in the profession.
 Our students and staff are working hard in all sorts of ways to support veterinary students and we would like to be able to support some of these initiatives via the Annual Fund.

-This fund supports teaching, learning and research projects aimed at ensuring out teaching and learning facilities are always of the highest standards and that our research will always push forward the boundaries of knowledge.
+The fund also supports teaching, learning and research projects aimed at ensuring out teaching and learning facilities are always of the highest standards and that our research will always push forward the boundaries of knowledge.

 Teaching and research are fundamental to the RVC’s standing as one of the foremost veterinary science institutions in the world.

-This fund has the flexibility to respond to emerging opportunities as they develop.
+The Alumni Fund also remains flexible to respond to emerging opportunities as they develop.
 Budgets are always tight and we cannot always foresee how opportunities will arise to make those investments that could make a big difference.
-This fund enables us to react quickly, as we identify new ways to improve our students’ experience.
-By supporting this fund you will provide a direct means of making sure that the student community is strengthened.
+Allocating the fund to 'Principal's Priority' enables us to react quickly as we identify new ways to improve our students’ experience.

 How you have helped